Teenager arrested in death of 17-year-old boy from Lantana - NewsBreak

 Teenager arrested in death of 17-year-old boy from Lantana

-One day after the death of a 17-year-old boy from Lantana, Emmanuel Castaneda, was ruled a homicide, the Palm Beach Sheriff's Office said it has arrested a 17-year juvenile on first-degree murder charges.
+One day after the death of a 17-year-old boy from Lantana was ruled a homicide, the Palm Beach County Sheriff's Office has arrested another teenager in connection with the fatal shooting.

-PBSO on Saturday morning said during the investigation the suspect, who was born Aug.
-2, 2005, was developed.

-"Through various interviews, search warrants, and forensic data, probable cause was established for his arrest for First Degree Murder with a firearm and Armed Carjacking," PBSO said.
+Sheriff's spokeswoman Teri Barbera said Saturday morning that a 17-year-old boy has been arrested and is facing a first-degree murder charge in the death of Emmanuel Castaneda.

-The juvenile was transported to the Juvenile Assessment Center in West Palm Beach for processing.
-Juveniles are not named unless they are charged as an adult.
+The teen was taken to the Juvenile Assessment Center in West Palm Beach for processing.
+Juveniles are typically not named unless they are charged as an adult.

-Sheriff's Spokesman Teri Barbera told WPTV that Castaneda was killed by gunfire.
-PBSO is not planning to release additional information today.
+Barbera told WPTV that Castaneda was killed by gunfire.
+No additional information was expected to be released Saturday.

-On Friday , PBSO said the Palm Beach County Medical Examiner determined the cause of death was homicide.
+Deputies said Friday that the Palm Beach County medical examiner determined the cause of death was homicide .
 No information was given on possible suspects.

-Castaneda's body was found at 2:30 p.m.
-Wednesday near 120th Avenue and 75th Lane North near Loxahatchee.
+Castaneda's body was found Wednesday afternoon near 120th Avenue and 75th Lane North near Loxahatchee.

 The sheriff's office said Castaneda, a student at Lake Worth High School, was last seen Saturday.

-A GoFundMe account set up Thursday by the Corena Gerena has raised $9,120.
+A GoFundMe account set up Thursday by Corena Gerena has raised $9,120.

 The family has not released funeral arrangements.

-PBSO posted on Twitter: "Our thoughts are with the Castaneda family as we continue to work on this case and bring justice for Emmanuel."
+"Our thoughts are with the Castaneda family as we continue to work on this case and bring justice for Emmanuel," the sheriff's office wrote on Twitter.